KimberlyCrawford/Team-E-Final-Project/README.md

 - Tableau and JavaScript was used to build a dashboard to present the results.
 - Google Slides were used to prepare and deliver the presentation that walks the class through the project, step by step.

-## Description of Communication Protocols

-A group project channel was created in Slack for team members to communicate and GitHub was used to manage files.
-Below are the assigned roles:

-- Square: Kimberly Crawford was responsible for the repository and presentation.
-- Triangle: Trevor Lanouette created a mockup of a machine learning model which included a diagram that explains how the model worked concurrently with the rest of the project steps.
-- Circle: Gary Goodman created a mockup of the database with a set of sample data.
-- X: Since the team only has three members, all three members decided which technologies to use for each step of the project.

 ## GitHub Branches

 #### 1) Presentation